lapensee/COCOdev_cross/README.md

 ### COCO model code
-The repository contains code for the COCO model (Osth and Dennis, 2015) used in Yim et al. (2020) Sources of Interference in Memory across Development (project page on OSF [https://osf.io/2fg5w/](https://osf.io/2fg5w/) )
+The repository contains code for the COCO model (Osth and Dennis, 2015) used in Yim et al. (2020) Sources of Interference in Memory across Development (project page on OSF [https://osf.io/2fg5w/](https://osf.io/2fg5w/)).
+The code has been developed by Adam Osth (UMelbourne).

 ### Required python libraries
 * The code has been tested on Ubuntu 18.04 with python 2.7.13 and using the following libraries